isomerpages/singapore-customs-cms/_businesses/Importing Goods/temporary-import-scheme.md

 **Breach of Permit Conditions**

--  Failure to Re-export the Temporarily Imported Goods before the Temporary Importation End-date: DD permit condition states that the “goods must be re-exported by date”.
+-  Failure to Re-export the Temporarily Imported Goods before the Temporary Importation End-date: DD permit condition states that the “goods must be re-exported by (date)”.
--  Failure to Re-export the Temporarily Imported Goods Using the Correct Permit: DD permit condition states that the “goods must be exported under a Customs ‘OO’, ‘OU’ or ‘XO’ permit before the stipulated dateline”.
+-  Failure to Re-export the Temporarily Imported Goods Using the Correct Permit: DD permit condition states that the “goods must be exported under a Customs ‘OO’, ‘OU’ or ‘XO’ permit before the stipulated date”.
 - Failure to Apply for Customs Supervision for Customs Outward Permit Container: D6/D7 permit condition states that an E-file application must be made to Company Compliance &amp; Audit Branch for supervision of stuffing of containers for export or for inspection of the goods.
 - Failure to Produce Goods Imported under the Temporary Import Scheme for customs clearance/endorsement at the checkpoints during import and export:
 	- Permit and hand-carried goods were not presented at the airport for customs clearance/endorsement.